RSDiff: Remote Sensing Image Generation from Text Using Diffusion Model: Experiments

 \subsection{Evaluation metrics}

 The evaluation metrics employed in this study are the Inception Score (IS) \cite{salimans2016improved} and the FID \cite{heusel2017gans}.
-These metrics are utilized to assess the degree of stylistic resemblance between the generated images and the original samples \cite{radford2021learning, zhou2111lafite} in the RSICD.
+The IS evaluates a model's ability to represent the entire ImageNet \cite{deng2009imagenet} class distribution while producing samples that convincingly belong to specific classes.
+However, IS has limitations, such as not rewarding the coverage of the entire distribution or diversity within a class.
+Models that simply memorize a limited subset of the dataset can still achieve high IS \cite{barratt2018note}.
+To address these issues and better assess diversity, the FID is used.
+FID is considered more aligned with human judgment than IS and quantifies the similarity between two image distributions by measuring the distance in the latent space of Inception-V3 \cite{szegedy2016rethinking}.
+These metrics are utilized to assess the degree of stylistic resemblance between the original samples and the generated ones \cite{radford2021learning, zhou2111lafite} in the RSICD.
 In this context, the function $g(z)$ represents the image that is formed and needs to be assessed.
-Additionally, $q(l|x)$ refers to the posterior probability of a specific label, denoted as $l$, which is computed by the Inception-V3 model for a given image $x$.
+Additionally, for a specific label $l$ the posterior probability $q(l|x)$ is computed by the Inception-V3 model for a given image $x$.
 Then, IS can be calculated as:

-The marginal class distribution is $q(l)$ and $D_{kl}(.)$ refers to the KL-divergence, which is a measure of the difference between two probability distributions.\\ The FID score is computed using the features derived from the final average pooling layer in the Inception-V3 model.
+The marginal class distribution is $q(l)$ and $D_{kl}(.)$ refers to the KL-divergence, which is a measure of the difference between two probability distributions.

+The FID score is calculated by utilizing the features of the last average pooling layer within the Inception-V3 model.
 Then, IS can be calculated as:

-Where $(\mu_r, \Sigma_r)$ and $(\mu_g, \Sigma_g)$ represent the mean and covariance of the real and generated features, respectively.
+Where $(\mu_g, \Sigma_g)$ and $(\mu_r, \Sigma_r)$ represent the mean and covariance of the generated and real features, respectively.
 The function $Tr(.)$ denotes the trace operation in linear algebra.